 Haiku.lt

-EU E-Invoicing Explained: What Small Businesses Need to Know in 2026
+European E-Invoicing Explained: What Small Businesses Need to Know in 2026

 The good news?
 For most B2C (business-to-consumer) transactions, traditional PDF invoices remain perfectly valid.
 E-invoicing mandates primarily target B2B (business-to-business) transactions, and even then, the requirements vary significantly by country.